For everyone who is interested in starting kart racing, here is the information you may need:

 Consider an introductory course by one of the professional kart schools, see www.arks.co.uk

 Many clubs can also offer the ARKS Novice Driver Test with their volunteer ARKS Examiner.
 Some have incentives or discounts if you join the club.
 (You must join a kart club in order to race).
+There is a current list of Examiners on the ARKS website.

-Once the test has been passed, unless a medical is needed, a driver can race in the following days using the application form as a temporary licence which must then be immediately sent to Motorsport UK for the licence issue.
+Once the test has been passed, unless a medical is needed, a driver can race in the following days using the application form as a temporary licence which must then be immediately sent to Motorsport UK for the Interclub novice licence issue.

 And if you don’t want to race, clubs are often looking for volunteer officials and marshals, contact the Secretary of the Club for more information.